World Tag League (NJPW): 2023

 The 2023 edition of the World Tag League took place from November 20 to December 10.
 The tournament returned to block format for the first time since 2017.
 It featured sixteen competing teams divided across two blocks.
 The first two placed teams of each block moved to the semifinals and the winners of those matches to the final.

 The League featured the debut of Mogul Embassy's Bishop Kaun and Toa Liona (collectively known as Gates of Agony), CMLL's Zandokan Jr., Atlantis Jr. and Soberano Jr., Alex Zayne, former Young Lions Yuya Uemura, Yota Tsuji, Ren Narita and Ryohei Oiwa, Guerrillas of Destiny's Hikuleo and El Phantasmo (at the time holders of the Strong Openweight Tag Team Championship), Bullet Club's Rogue Army member Jack Bonza and Pro Wrestling Noah's Kaito Kiyomiya.

 The winning team advanced to an IWGP Tag Team Championship match at Wrestle Kingdom 18.
-Since Bishamon were the reigning champions, as the winners of the Tag League they got the privilege to choose their challengers which they choose runner-ups Guerrillas of Destiny as their opponents with Guerrillas of Destiny's Strong Openweight Tag Team Championship also on the line.
+Since Bishamon (Hirooki Goto and Yoshi-Hashi) were the reigning champions and the winners of the Tag League (the first 3-time winners in tournament history, let alone in a row) they got the privilege to choose their challengers, which were finalist team the new Guerrillas of Destiny (Hikuleo and El Phantasmo) as their opponents with GoD's Strong Openweight Tag Team Championship also on the line.
+GoD defeated Bishamon at the January 4th event for both sets of championships.